liferay/liferay-frontend-projects/maintenance/projects/js-toolkit/docs/How-to-use-liferay-npm-bundler.md

 The liferay-npm-bundler tool is of a kind known as bundler, like [Browserify](http://browserify.org/) or [webpack](https://webpack.js.org/).

 So, why writing another bundler?
-The main reason is that due to the modularity of Liferay Portal, several portlets that don't know each other in advance may need to cooperate to share their Javascript dependencies, so we cannot just deploy all Javascript in a single file like other bundlers do for web applications.
+The main reason is that due to the modularity of Liferay Portal, several portlets that don't know each other in advance may need to cooperate to share their JavaScript dependencies, so we cannot just deploy all JavaScript in a single file like other bundlers do for web applications.

 On the contrary, we need to bundle enough information so that Liferay can -when assembling a page- determine which packages must be used and how they are going to be shared among different portlets.